wheremyfoodat/felix86/docs/internals/design.md

 Felix86 does not do "static register allocation", meaning, giving some GPRs a specific purposes such as r1 is for rax, r2 is for rcx etc. I have not tested on whether or not that would be preferable but I consider it subpar as it would be hogging some registers when they don't need to be hogged.

+We have a Chaitin-Briggs graph coloring register allocator.

 # Multithreaded code

 Emitted code can run in parallel but only 1 function may compile at once.
 This is to reduce possible duplicate functions in the backend.
 A mutex is locked when we need to compile.